 The committee will also work with the student to develop an appropriate Research Proposal for M.S. or Ph.D. degree programs; and provide advice and counsel during the research.
 The responsibility of the committee, working in concert with the Department Head, is to judge the academic qualities of the student and the student's work.
 This shall be accomplished through the required preliminary examination (Ph.D.) and final oral examinations (M.S.) and oral defense of thesis or dissertation (M.S. and Ph.D.).
-Each of these examinations will result in an unqualified decision by the graduate committee (pass or fail).
+Each of these examinations will result in a pass or fail decision by the graduate committee.
 The graduate committee will meet with the student no less than once every 12 months.
-Written records of each meeting listing items discussed, any actions taken, and a statement of the committee's evaluation of the student's overall progress may be placed in the student's file with copies to the student and all committee members.
+Written records of each meeting must be kept.
+Graduate students will be responsible for ensuring the appropriate forms are submitted.
+See the ADH or Department Staff for instructions.
 In addition, once a year a progress evaluation will be filed with the Associate Department Head for Graduate Programs.